topst-development/Documentation/TOPST-D3/Software/Sample_Application/GPIO.md

 ```

-The **signal()** function sets the error handler for the **sig** signal.
+>The **signal()** function sets the error handler for the **sig** signal.
 The signal handler can be set so that default handling occurs, signal is ignored, or a user-defined function is called.
 When signal handler is set to a function and a signal occurs, it is defined by implementation whether the signal (**sig** or SIG_DFL) will be executed immediately before the start of signal handler.
 Also, the implementation can prevent some implementation-defined set of signals from occurring while the signal handler runs.

-**Parameters**
+>
+>**Parameters**
+>

-**sig:** The signal to set the signal handler to.
+>**sig:** The signal to set the signal handler to.
 It can be an implementation-defined value or one of the following values:

--   SIGABRT
+>-   SIGABRT

--   SIGFPE
+>-   SIGFPE

--   SIGILL
+>-   SIGILL

--   SIGINT
+>-   SIGINT

--   SIGSEGV
+>-   SIGSEGV

--   SIGTERM
+>-   SIGTERM
+>

-**handler:** The signal handler which must be one of the following:
+>**handler:** The signal handler which must be one of the following:

--   SIG_DFL macro: The signal handler is set to default signal handler.
+>-   SIG_DFL macro: The signal handler is set to default signal handler.

--   SIG_IGN macro: The signal is ignored.
+>-   SIG_IGN macro: The signal is ignored.
+>

-**Return Value**
+>**Return Value**
+>

-Previous signal handler on success or SIG_ERR on failure (setting a signal handler can be disabled on some implementations).
+>Previous signal handler on success or SIG_ERR on failure (setting a signal handler can be disabled on some implementations).

 ```c